Portugal's Millennium bcp 9-month profit jumps 63%, strong core income

 LISBON, Oct 31 (Reuters) - Portugal's largest listed bank, Millennium bcp BCP.LS, posted on Monday a 63.4% jump in nine-month net profit thanks to a robust rise in core income stemming from policy rate hikes and despite losses at its Polish subsidiary.

-The lender netted 97.2 million euros between January and September, up from 59.5 million euros a year earlier.
+The lender netted 97.2 million euros ($96.1 million) between January and September, up from 59.5 million euros a year earlier.
 Profit in its domestic business more than doubled to 295.7 million euros.

 Its half-owned Polish subsidiary, Bank Millennium MILP.WA, last week reported a nine-month loss of 270.5 million euros as it counted the cost of loan repayment holidays imposed on Polish banks in July.

-Like other European banks, Millennium bcp benefited from interest rate hikes by the European Central Bank to control inflation, after years of record low rates pressured lenders' financial margins.
+Millennium bcp benefited from interest rate hikes by the European Central Bank to control inflation, after years of record low rates pressured lenders' financial margins, and by central banks in other countries where it operates: Poland, Angola and Mozambique.

 Millennium bcp's consolidated net interest income, or earnings on loans minus deposit costs, rose 32.7% to 1.54 billion euros in the nine months.
 Its fees and commissions grew 3.7% to 573.8 million euros.